Dove Release Coordinator................................................

 Beanie Baby Coordinator – Collects donated beanie baby size toys and places them in plastic bins to keep them clean.
 Removes any toys not felt appropriate to use at a service.
 Donate all toys deemed inappropriate for Garden use to a local charity, law enforcement or fire department.

 Blanket Coordinator – Instructs people that want to make a blanket the exact criterion needed for an urn.
 Blankets are to be 10x10 inches and can be quilted, crocheted, knitted or tied.
 Must be appropriate for a baby in choice of colors, fabrics or yarns.
 Maintain a plastic bin to store blankets and keep them clean.
-Donate all blankets deemed not appropriate or too large to a charitable cause.
+Donate all blankets deemed not appropriate or too large to a local charity.

 New names are given to the babies to protect them from anyone coming forward to claim them as their own, to protect the county and to protect the garden in revealing the ‘real’ circumstances of this child’s journey to the garden.
 Sometimes it will be known by the public as to where the child came from but the Garden of Innocence does not give out any information to anyone as to the reason a child is given to us.
 This is privileged & confidential information and MUST be adhered to.
-We do not focus on what happened to this child yesterday, we only focus on today by recognizing their short time here and send them home with the love and dignity they deserve.
+We do not focus on what happened to this child yesterday, we focus on today by recognizing their short time here and send them home with the love and dignity they deserve.
 Today is a new day and this child is going home.